Virgin Australia (VGN) H1 2026 earnings summary

 H1 2026 earnings summary

-Transformation program delivered over AUD 200 million in gross benefits in 1HFY26, on track for over AUD 400 million in FY26 and over $1.1b since FY24.
+Transformation initiatives delivered over $200 million in gross benefits in 1HFY26, on track for over $400 million in FY26.

-Velocity loyalty program achieved record external billings, 11% growth in active members, and EBIT up 14.8%.
+Velocity loyalty program achieved record external billings, 11% growth in active members, and double-digit EBIT growth.

 Financial highlights

-Net debt to EBITDA at 0.9x, below target range.
+Net debt to EBITDA improved to 0.9x, below the 1-2x target range.

 Outlook and guidance

-Velocity external billings expected to grow >10%, with modestly lower margins in H2.
+Velocity external billings expected to grow over 10%, with modestly lower margins.